NatronGitHub/Natron/Documentation/source/plugins/net.fxarena.openfx.Text.rst

 |pluginIcon|

-*This documentation is for version 6.9 of Text.*
+*This documentation is for version 6.9 of Text (net.fxarena.openfx.Text).*

 Description
 -----------